19hours/sg-statutes/Acts/Fire Safety Act.md

 [7/2004 wef 15/04/2004]

+[Act 14 of 2013 wef 01/09/2013]

 (2) A person arrested under this section may be detained until his name and address are correctly ascertained.

 (3) No person arrested shall be detained longer than is necessary for bringing him before a court unless the order of a court for his detention is obtained.

 ### Inaccuracies in documents

-47\.—(1) No misnomer or inaccurate description of any person, premises, building, holding, street or place named or described in any document prepared, issued or served under, by virtue of or for the purposes of this Act or any regulations made thereunder, shall in any way affect the operation of this Act or any such regulations as respects that person or place if that person or place is so designated in the document as to be identifiable.
+47\.—(1) No misnomer or inaccurate description of any person, premises, building, holding, street or place named or described in any document prepared, issued or served under, by virtue of or for the purposes of this Act, shall in any way affect the operation of this Act as respects that person or place if that person or place is so designated in the document as to be identifiable.

+[Act 14 of 2013 wef 01/09/2013]

-(2) No proceedings taken under or by virtue of this Act or any such regulations shall be invalid for want of form.
+(2) No proceedings taken under or by virtue of this Act shall be invalid for want of form.

+[Act 14 of 2013 wef 01/09/2013]

 ### Evidence

-48\.—(1) The contents of any document prepared, issued or served under, by virtue of or for the purposes of this Act or any regulations made thereunder shall, until the contrary is proved, be presumed to be correct.
+48\.—(1) The contents of any document prepared, issued or served under, by virtue of or for the purposes of this Act shall, until the contrary is proved, be presumed to be correct.

+[Act 14 of 2013 wef 01/09/2013]

-(2) All records and other documents required by this Act or any regulations made thereunder to be kept by the Commissioner shall be deemed to be public documents and copies thereof or extracts therefrom certified by the officer responsible for the custody thereof to be true copies or extracts, as the case may be, subscribed by that officer with his name, and his official title shall be admissible in evidence as proof of the contents of the documents or extracts.
+(2) All records and other documents required by this Act to be kept by the Commissioner shall be deemed to be public documents and copies thereof or extracts therefrom certified by the officer responsible for the custody thereof to be true copies or extracts, as the case may be, subscribed by that officer with his name, and his official title shall be admissible in evidence as proof of the contents of the documents or extracts.

+[Act 14 of 2013 wef 01/09/2013]

 (3) A certificate purporting to be under the hand of the Commissioner and specifying the costs and expenses or arrears as due and payable by any person shall be prima facie evidence of the facts certified therein and of the signature of the Commissioner.

 ### Service of notices, etc.

-49\.—(1) Any notice, order or document required or authorised by this Act or any regulations made thereunder to be served on any person shall be deemed to be sufficiently served —
+49\.—(1) Any notice, order or document required or authorised by this Act to be served on any person shall be deemed to be sufficiently served —

-(a) by delivering a copy thereof to the person to whom it is addressed or by delivering it at the last known place of residence of that person to some adult member or servant of his family;
+(a) by delivering it to the person or to some adult member of his family or household at his last known place of residence;

-(b) by delivering it at the usual or last known place of residence or business of that person in a cover addressed to that person; or
+(b) by delivering it at his usual or last known place of residence or business in an envelope addressed to that person;

-(c) by sending it by registered post addressed to that person at his usual or last known place of residence or business.
+(c) by sending it by registered post addressed to the person at his usual or last known place of residence or place of business; or

+(d) in the case of an incorporated company, a partnership or a body of persons —

+(i) by delivering it to the secretary or other like officer of the company, partnership or body of persons at its registered office or principal place of business; or

+(ii) by sending it by registered post addressed to the company, partnership or body of persons at its registered office or principal place of business.

+[Act 14 of 2013 wef 01/09/2013]

+(1A) Any notice, order or document sent by registered post to any person in accordance with subsection (1) shall be deemed to be duly served on the person at the time when the notice, order or document, as the case may be, would in the ordinary course of post be delivered and, in proving service of the notice, order or document, it shall be sufficient to prove that the envelope containing the same was properly addressed, stamped and posted by registered post.

+[Act 14 of 2013 wef 01/09/2013]

-(2) A notice, order or document required or authorised by this Act or any regulations made thereunder to be served on the owner or occupier of any premises shall be deemed to be properly addressed if addressed by the description of the “owner” or “occupier” of the premises without further name or description.
+(2) A notice, order or document required or authorised by this Act to be served on the owner or occupier of any premises shall be deemed to be properly addressed if addressed by the description of the “owner” or “occupier” of the premises without further name or description.

+[Act 14 of 2013 wef 01/09/2013]

-(3) Any notice, order or document required or authorised by this Act or any regulations made thereunder to be served on the owner or occupier of any premises may be served by delivering the same or a true copy thereof to some adult person on the premises or, if there is no such person on the premises to whom the same can with reasonable diligence be delivered, by affixing the notice to some conspicuous part of the premises.
+(3) Any notice, order or document required or authorised by this Act to be served on the owner or occupier of any premises may be served by delivering the same or a true copy thereof to some adult person on the premises or, if there is no such person on the premises to whom the same can with reasonable diligence be delivered, by affixing the notice to some conspicuous part of the premises.

+[Act 14 of 2013 wef 01/09/2013]

-### Jurisdiction of Courts
+### Jurisdiction of court

 50\.
 Notwithstanding the provisions of the Criminal Procedure Code (Cap.
-68), a District Court or a Magistrate’s Court shall have jurisdiction to hear and determine all offences under this Act and shall have power to impose the full penalty or punishment in respect of an offence under this Act.
+68), a District Court shall have jurisdiction to hear and determine all offences under this Act and shall have power to impose the full penalty or punishment in respect of an offence under this Act.

+[Act 14 of 2013 wef 01/09/2013]

-### Compounding of offences
+### Composition of offences

-51\.—(1) The Commissioner may, in his discretion, compound any offence under this Act or any regulations made thereunder which is prescribed as a compoundable offence by collecting from the person reasonably suspected of having committed the offence a sum not exceeding $500.
+51\.—(1) The Commissioner may, in his discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding the lower of the following sums:

+(a) one half of the amount of the maximum fine that is prescribed for the offence;

+(b) $5,000.

+[Act 14 of 2013 wef 01/09/2013]

+(1A) On payment of such sum of money, no further proceedings shall be taken against that person in respect of the offence.

+[Act 14 of 2013 wef 01/09/2013]

 (2) The Minister may make regulations to prescribe the offences which may be compounded under this section.

 ### Conduct of prosecutions

 52\.
-Proceedings in respect of any offence under this Act or any regulations made thereunder may, with the authorisation of the Public Prosecutor, be conducted by any officer of the Force or any other person authorised in writing in that behalf by the Commissioner.
+Proceedings in respect of any offence under this Act may, with the authorisation of the Public Prosecutor, be conducted by any officer of the Force or any other person authorised in writing in that behalf by the Commissioner.

 [15/2010 wef 02/01/2011]

+[Act 14 of 2013 wef 01/09/2013]

 ### Exemption

 53\.
-The Minister may, by order either generally or in any particular case, and subject to such conditions as he may impose, exempt any person, premises, vehicle or fire safety works from all or any of the provisions of this Act or any regulations made thereunder.
+The Minister may, by order either generally or in any particular case, and subject to such conditions as he may impose, exempt any person, premises, structure, aircraft, vehicle, vessel or fire safety works from all or any of the provisions of this Act.

+[Act 14 of 2013 wef 01/09/2013]

 ### Offence by body corporate

 54\.
-Where an offence under this Act or any regulations made thereunder has been committed by a body corporate, a partnership or unincorporated association of persons, any person who at the time of the commission of the offence was a director, manager, partner, secretary or other similar officer thereof, or was purporting to act in any such capacity shall be guilty of that offence unless he proves that —
+Where an offence under this Act has been committed by a body corporate, a partnership or unincorporated association of persons, any person who at the time of the commission of the offence was a director, manager, partner, secretary or other similar officer thereof, or was purporting to act in any such capacity shall be guilty of that offence unless he proves that —

 (a) the offence was committed without his consent or connivance; and

 (b) he had exercised all such diligence to prevent the commission of the offence as he ought to have exercised having regard to the nature of his functions in that capacity and to all the circumstances.

+[Act 14 of 2013 wef 01/09/2013]

 ### Adoption of codes and standards

-55\.—(1) Any regulations made under section 61 may adopt wholly or partially or as amended by the regulations or by reference any code, standard, rule, specification or provision which relates to any matter with which the regulations deal and which is —
+55\.—(1) Any regulations made under section 61 may adopt (wholly or partially or as amended by the regulations or by reference) any code, standard, rule, specification or provision which relates to any matter with which the regulations deal and which is —

 (a) recommended, issued or adopted by the Singapore Productivity and Standards Board;